tuhlmann/nestjs-integration-test-db-example/readme.md

 the TeacherUser, the `test.utils.ts`-Component needs to know the order of the entities.
 Because TeacherUser can not be inserted, without an User or Teacher entity.

+### NOTE:

+This branch does not use the fixtures and it uses `TypeOrmModule.forFeature` directly, not retrieving the repository through the connection.

 ## Install

 ```